GriffinPlus/dotnet-libs-common/README.md

 - `BitMask`: A bit mask with variable length that supports all relevant comparisons and logical operations.
 - `IdentityComparer`: An equality comparer that uses `System.Object.ReferenceEquals()` to check two objects for equality.
+- `Immutability`: Utility class that assists with determining whether a type is immutable.
+It analyses types on its own, but supports overriding by annotating types with the `[Immutable]` attribute.
+Alternatively types can be declared immutable using `AddImmutableType<T>()`.
 - `ObjectPool<T>`: A simple thread-safe implementation of an object pool that allows re-using objects.
 - `RegexHelpers`: Helper methods providing common functionality when pattern matching is required.